 But let’s not forget the joy and hope, right?
 What have you found that keeps you going and so heavily involved with adoption?

 Adoption is so bittersweet.
 It is the best word to describe it.
-I always tell people that I would never wish it on anyone because of how hard it is, but it is the best think I’ve ever done in my life.
+I always tell people that I would never wish it on anyone because of how hard it is, but it is the best thing I’ve ever done in my life.
 Seeing how much love is in adoption and the miracles that happen for families to be brought together is really beautiful.
-The people and family that have been brought into my life is worth all of the hard days.
+The people and family that have been brought into my life are worth all of the hard days.

 I have been so touched by your heart, Terra.
 You truly want to help people along this journey.
 What would you say you feel your role in adoption is at this point?